Discover more from After the Gold Rush

 At least he hadn’t stood by.
 He could go to his grave knowing that he’d done what was in his power to do.

 It had been dawn when the canoes began drifting down, dark barges on the misty river.
-Floating down from Indian Island with their terrible cargo.
+Floating down from the island with their terrible cargo.